 This year-round trail is suitable for all age groups.
 However, in the winter it suffers a bit from erosion, making the wheelchair accessibility a little challenging in a couple of spots.
 The Bureau of Land Management is active in maintaining the trail.
 Signage at the sight provides users with information as to how report obstacles so they can be removed.

-For more information and directions, click here.
+For more information and directions, visit this link.
 This would be a great trip for families with younger children.
 Exercise caution when at the river because the water travels swiftly and is cold, although it warms up in the spring and fall.
 If visiting during the hot summer months, be sure you take drinking water.
 Sturdy shoes are recommended due to the sandy soil in places.

 I hope you have the opportunity to experience this beautiful area.